ibm-cloud-docs/hardware-firewall-shared/faqs.md

 ## What Hardware Firewall options are available for 10Gbps servers?
 {:faq}

-To support 10Gbps public uplinks, a Network Gateway is required.
+FSA 10G is the only option to support 10Gbps servers for both public and private traffic.
 If 10Gbps is only required on the private network (for database, backup, storage, etc), then customers can request a downgrade of only their public uplinks and order any of the Hardware Firewall products.

 ## What IP ranges do I allow through the firewall?
 {:faq}